Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/03_Modules.md

 on the compute nodes small.

-Another use of modules not mentioned on the slide is to configure the programs that is being activated.
+Another use of modules not mentioned on the slide is to configure the programs that are being activated.
 E.g., some packages expect certain additional environment variables to be set and modules can often take care of that also.

 There are 3 systems in use for module management.